kentshenlim/authenticated-whisper/README.md

     </a>
 </p>

-Feel free to test the app using the following credentials, or create own account.
+Feel free to test the app using the following credentials of sample accounts, or create own account.

 - Username: `sophie_j23`; password: `b@wy,fb#B^Ct=3`
 - Username: `alex991023`; password: `)edX8A@dRk}@5`